Chick-fil-A: Removal of additives

-In 2011, food blogger and activist Vani Hari wrote a post titled "Chick-fil-A or Chemical Fil-A?" on her website, FoodBabe.com.
-She asserted that Chick-fil-A sandwiches contained nearly 100 ingredients, including peanut oil with tert-butylhydroquinone (TBHQ), a preservative for unsaturated vegetable oils.
+In 2011, food blogger and activist Vani Hari noted that Chick-fil-A sandwiches contained nearly 100 ingredients, including peanut oil preserved with tert-butylhydroquinone (TBHQ), made from butane.
 In October 2012, Chick-fil-A invited Hari to meet with company executives at its headquarters.
-In December 2013, Chick-fil-A notified Hari that it had eliminated the dye Yellow No. 5 and had reduced the sodium content in its chicken soup.
-The company also said that it is testing a peanut oil that does not contain TBHQ and that it would start testing sauces and dressings made without high-fructose corn syrup in 2014.
+In December 2013, Chick-fil-A said that it was removing high-fructose corn syrup and artificial dyes, and was testing a new peanut oil.
+Like other companies, Chick-fil-A does not publicly announce such changes unless already in the news, because it focuses on these ingredients.